 Pakao (Boring) Politics: On several occasions, I would simply jump the video to where I could find the lead actors because I was least interested in the politics part of the storyline.
 It was important for the show since it deals with the royal family and the disharmony amongst the members.
 But I didn’t find it interesting enough to see what actually happens.
 My only focus was on the main couple.
 Nothing else interested me that much.

 Dragged On: The show went on till 24 freaking episodes when it could have easily wrapped up within 16 or 17 episodes.
 The first few episodes were so boring that I skimmed through them just to get to the main story.
 The show could easily have been cut down by editing the unnecessary family drama and politics.

-The show isn’t bad but it isn’t that great either.
+The show indeed entertaining but is also slow at times.
 Despite the equal number of good and bad weights, I am still slightly bent towards the good aspects because I really enjoyed the sweet moments on the show.